RayeGreene/MyMODMngr/README.md

 4. Open the app's Settings and fill the required paths: set the Marvel Rivals game folder (`marvel_rivals_root`) and the local downloads folder (`marvel_rivals_local_downloads_root`).
 These fields are required for the app to locate game files and manage mods correctly.

+   **Important:** In the `marvel_rivals_local_downloads_root` folder, mod archives or folders should follow the naming convention: `<name>-<modid>-<version>` (e.g., `CoolSkin-12345-1.0.0`).
+This helps the app identify and track mods correctly.

-Enter your Nexus API key in Settings if you want one‑click NXM downloads (optional).
+   Enter your Nexus personal API key in Settings to enable automatic mod detail fetching and update notifications (optional but recommended).
 5. That's it—no Node, Rust, or Python required for normal use.

 That’s it—no Node, Rust, or Python required for normal use.